-The man bared his teeth when thinking about his last doctor.
+At the thought of his last doctor, the man bared his teeth.
 ‘I told you.
 He was an idiot.
 Most doctors are.
 Most people are.
 He made me remember all the bad things.
 And it was only natural that he made me eat the flies.’

-‘Okay,’ said the doctor, her mind working, trying to form her next approach.
+‘Okay,’ said the doctor, her mind working, forming her next approach.
 ‘And what about the doctor before Dr. Welles?’